What Is An E-Cigarette?

 E-cigarettes deliver nicotine to the bloodstream at levels comparable to traditional cigarettes, but they also introduce a few additional substances that conventional cigarettes do not.

 In a report made public December 8th, the U.S. Surgeon General Vivek Murthy said the growing use of electronic cigarettes has the potential to “create a whole new generation of kids who are addicted to nicotine.”
+He also notes that e-cigarettes include harmful ingredients like diacetyl, the flavorant linked to serious lung diseases.

 Although Murthy said more research is needed focusing on the effects of e-cigarettes, he called vaping an “emerging public health threat” for young people, adding that they are not harmless and too many adolescents are using them.